Acktarius/conceal-assistant/README.md

 Known Glitch
 - [ ] Some latency to load some pages, just a refresh page can solve it

-- [ ] Logout doesnt fall back on index page, nevertheless, token are correctly erased

 ****NOTES****
-need to create a .env file with a password for session => contact @Acktarius for more info
+need to create a .env file with an access token and a refresh token => contact @Acktarius for more info